 PSY 322 The Adult Years 3 SH

 An overview of normative development and aging over the adult years.
 Emphasis is placed on the physical, cognitive, and socioemotional changes that occur with aging as well as the dynamic interactions between individuals and their contexts that shape development.
-Prerequisite: PSY 100 and either PSY 210 or PSY 211.
-Students must have completed the WI requirement.
+Prerequisite: PSY 100 and either PSY 210 or PSY 211 and WRT 101/101P or appropriate placement.
 Every semester.
-Competency: Writing Intensive Tier 2 (W2).

 PSY 332 History of Psychology 3 SH